jonter/webfinansist/PLAN.md

 * I.    Creating a simple budget calculator.
 All of the incomes and expenses should be added manually.

-1. Create a frame of the project (html/css): this step includes also buttons and simple smooth animations (no javascript);
+**DONE** 1.
+Create a frame of the project (html/css): this step includes also buttons and simple smooth animations (no javascript);

-2. Add javascript for our app (using MVC pattern):
+**DONE** 2.
+Add javascript for our app (using MVC pattern):
     * Add functional for __new item button__: create new list item, calculate bugder and so on
     * Add functional for __remove buttons__

-3. Implement persistent data using localStorage
+**DONE** 3.
+Implement persistent data using localStorage

+4. Refactor Code

-4. Add creation time for each list element (that should appear only when hover element)
+5. Add creation time for each list item and display them separatly in groups (each group divided by days):

-5. Polish UI

-6. Add second representation of data: a single list for all expenses/incomes

 * II.
 Refactor code using webpack

 * III.
 Add new feature: second section for tracking debts (borrowings and lendings)